vlad-lavrynovych/vocabulary-app/README.md

 # Vocabulary-app
 ## Description
-This C# project is vocabulary storage, where a user can enter all words he wants and learn him.
+This C# project is a vocabulary storage, where user can enter all the words he wants and learn them.
 It is like a self-building vocabulary, where you can store, for example, new words you learned in a language you are about to master.
-Combo keys ctrl+f help you to find words in your list..
+Combo keys ctrl+f help you to find the words in your list..

 ## Setup/Installation Requirements
 * Clone this repo.